 You’ve got your paint, what else do you need?
 A lot of things.

 It’s made by Purdy and it has an angle and it has a short handle which makes it easier for my little hands to hold.
 If you are a big handed person, go for a longer handle.
-Most importantly, go to the hardware store and hold a few.
 Your cutting in brush needs to have an angle, but other than that, pick one that is comfortable in your hand.
 Your cutting in brush is about to be your best friend.

-Sandpaper – You’ll need this to sand down your spackle.
+You’ll need sandpaper to sand down your spackle.
 A fine or medium grit sanding block should do the trick.

-Primer – Primer is a step that everyone wants to skip.
+Primer is a step that everyone wants to skip.
 Don’t do it.
 I’m a fan of Zinsser brand primers.
-For walls and ceilings I like their water based option:

 Prep Your Walls and the Room